SESYNC-ci/handouts/README.md

 ## About

-The purpose of this repository is to assemble handouts for distribution during SESYNC training events.
+The purpose of this repository is to 1) assemble handouts for distribution during SESYNC training events, and 2) launch the teaching-lab Docker stack confiured with these handouts.
 Trainees will [download] the handouts.zip file, containing worksheets but not data, at the time of a short course.
 The data can be provided as a separate data.zip or by linking to shared data within the teachng-lab container (see the Docker section below).

 ## Use